 Within your submission it is preferred if you use the following as sub-headings under which you clearly provide your explanation for the judges.

-- Aims for installation, campaign, activity or innovative development
+- Aims for installation, campaign, product, activity or innovative development

 - Strategy (especially if new strategy implemented during the period)